VictoriaStetskevych/projects/PowerBI/05_power_bi_sales_chocolate/README.md

-# Chocolate Company Sale Analysis Dashboard
+# Chocolate Company Sales Analysis Dashboard

 This project was made using Chandoo's [tutorial](https://www.youtube.com/watch?v=ooJO7NW4uJU&t=6370s) that I found on his Youtube [channel](https://www.youtube.com/@chandoo_)

-Goal: to built an interactive sales analytics dashboard.
+Goal: Build an interactive sales dashboard to analyze month-over-month (MoM) sales, profit, and cost across all products and the countries where they were sold.

 Result:<br>